 Tips to Consider When Giving Your Dog Chews

 When treating your furry friend to fun chews, keep the following tips in mind:

 - If your canine struggles with tummy trouble when he enjoys an edible chew, consider giving him coconut oil.
 The American Kennel Club recommends coconut oil to aid digestion.

 - Always supervise when offering chews whether they are edible or not.

 - Be sure to keep an eye on the chew as it is enjoyed; take it away once it becomes short enough to be a choking hazard.
-Four inches or less of a chew is considered a choking hazard, even for pocket sized pups.
+Four inches or less of chew is considered a choking hazard, even for pocket-sized pups.

 - Check your furry friend’s teeth and the chew when they are finished chewing to ensure that they are not chewing too hard and breaking their teeth.

-Also if there is a good alternative to rawhides not on this list, please tell us about it in the comments and I’ll add it to this post.
+Also if there are other good alternatives to rawhides not on this list, please tell us about it in the comments and I’ll add them to this post.